-The SWSIS program provides scholarships of up to $10,000 for women studying for their Bachelors and Masters degrees in fields relating to information security.
+The SWSIS program provides scholarships of $2,000 or more for women studying for their Bachelors and Masters degrees in fields relating to information security.

 The purpose of these scholarships is to provide assistance to women at the formative stages of their careers in these fields.

 SWSIS is a partnership of Applied Computer Security Associates (ACSA) and CRA-WP.
 Its long-term goal is to contribute to increasing the representation of women in the information security workforce.
 ACSA founded the SWSIS scholarship program in 2011 and joined forces with CRA-WP in 2014 to lead the selection process.
 As of fall 2019, SWSIS scholarships have been awarded to over 90 women studying information security.

 NEW: Read about the new Parisa Tabriz sponsored PrinSWSIS Scholarship

 Check out this great coverege on the newly selected SWSIS scholars!